rich-p-rich/fizzbuzz-p2/README.md

 *image taken from https://www.youtube.com/watch?v=QPZ0pIK_wsc*

 I have always enjoyed this video, in particular the emphasis he puts on making the code easy to read, change and maintain.
 I worked in E-commerce in a previous career, and one of the shops I worked for used legacy code for its platform.
 This was extremely difficult and time-consuming to maintain and update which meant that implementing updates to the website was painful and costly; we had IT releases every second Monday and they invariably caused significant problems, including loss of sales due to poor website functionality following the release.
-Additionally, I set up an essay and writing skills for history undergraduates at University College London in the UK while I was studying there; this course had a strong focus on writing clearly and concisely, so the value Tom attaches to clear and direct code-writing, without repetition, resonated with me.
+Additionally, I set up an essay and writing skills for history undergraduates while I was doing research at University College London in the UK; this course had a strong focus on writing clearly and concisely, so the value Tom attaches to clear and direct code-writing, without repetition, resonated with me.

 FizzBuzz therefore seemed like a natural fit for Project 2, not least because, in the above video, Tom writes his solution in Javascript, and this was my chance to actually try out different ways to solve this question.
 However, the setting for my version of the game is quite different to that shown in the video, which demonstrates a 'one-time' solution to coding the FizzBuzz problem in a job interview setting.